SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/07-Homework.md

 # Hints

 Perform 3 nested loops from `0` to `n`.

-For each number num print its corresponding Latin letter as follows:
+For each number `num`, print its corresponding Latin letter as follows:

 `let letter = String.FromCharCode(97 + num)`